rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 should produce eight warnings (or four/three warnings with multiple primary spans each, if possible).
 The warning should explain that the type can't be referred to by fully specified name outside the crate/module and that the implementation may be callable from code outside the crate/module.

-(If [explicit-binding] is added to the RFC and used in such a way, then the warning should show up on the `Trait in module` span instead.)
+If the binding is specified via inline *implementation environment*, then the warning should show up on the `Trait in module` span instead.

 Note that as with other private-in-public warnings, replacing